heptarch/heptarch.github.io/projects.md

 <span style="font-variant: small-caps">Paχ.</span> Decentralized money
 is a cool idea but tends to be slow, expensive and effectively centralized in practice.
-A project to explore the scalability, security, and policy implication of untrusted centralization.
+A project to explore the scalability, security, and policy implications of untrusted centralization.
 </div>
   </summary>
   <p>